didhealth/uni-resolver-driver/README.md

 # Universal Resolver Driver: did:health

-This is an the [Universal Resolver](https://github.com/decentralized-identity/universal-resolver/) driver for **did:health** identifiers.
+This is an the [Universal Resolver](https://github.com/decentralized-identity/universal-resolver/) driver for **did:health** identifiers.  did:health identifiers allow users to link their service endpoints for FHIR Resources that relate to the person's healthcare or provision thereof.

 ## Specifications